flashoverm/Guardian/README.md

 Refactoring:

+- use path variables for user-, event-id, ...
 - report date from config, not hard coded
 - rename files and functions in camel case?
 - consistent usage of " and '